novak-b1/ResumeProjects/README.md

  2. What is vector quantization?
  3. Does the loss of luminosity weakens the performance of the algorithm on gray-scale images?
  4. Can different color models can share the same k values when performing vector quantization?

+## Ensemble Tree Methods
+In this project, I use many different types of trees to predict if a person would enroll in a bank promotional program.
+The types of trees that evaluate are simple decision trees, Random Forests, Bagging, and Gradient Boosting.
+Included is the code that generated results as well as paper that explains each method and result in detail.